Campervan Village Queenstown

 *After hours pickup or dropoff may incur additional fees.

-Campervan Hire Queenstown
+Hiring a Campervan in Queenstown

 You can expect to pay between $70 - $180 per day, depending on availability and season.
 For more accurate pricing, get an instant quote online or contact our friendly travel team.